albar965/littlenavmap-manual/src/en/AIRCRAFTPERFEDIT.rst

 ^^^^^^^^^^^^

-Final reserve fuel is the minimum fuel required to fly for 30 minutes at 1500 feet above the alternate airport or at the destination airport at holding speed if an alternate is not required.
+Final reserve fuel is the minimum fuel required to fly for 30 minutes at 1,500 ft above the alternate airport or at the destination airport at holding speed if an alternate is not required.
 Some authorities require sufficient fuel for 45 minutes holding time.